Mama, Mama, Only Mama

 Written in the style of a diary with blogs, articles and recipes tucked between the pages, Mama, Mama, Only Mama follows Lillibridge and her two children, Big Pants and Tiny Pants, out of divorce, through six years of single parenting, and into the family blender with a quasi-stepfather called SigO.
 Complete with highly useful recipes such as congealed s’more stew, recycled snack candy bars, instant oatmeal cookies and a fine chicken casserole that didn’t pass Tiny Pants’s “lick test,” Lillibridge grows into her role as mother, finds true love, and comes to terms with her ex-husband.

-—Amy Baker, author of Miss-Adventures: A Tale of Ignoring Life Advice While Backpacking Around South America
+“Real, raw and ridiculously funny—Lara is the unabashedly honest mum we’ve all been waiting for.” —Amy Baker, author of Miss-Adventures: A Tale of Ignoring Life Advice While Backpacking Around South America

 “Lara Lillibridge’s memoir, Mama, Mama, Only Mama, is a raw, honest, and very relatable tale of motherhood.
 I laughed, I cried, I shook my fist in solidarity.
 All moms out there need to read this one, even if your kids are grown or still in egg form.
 You won’t regret it!” —Whitney Dineen, author of Motherhood, Martyrdom & Costco Runs